arcusmaximus/SottrModTools/Documentation.md

 The extractor and manager need no installation and can be run from anywhere.
 They'll try to autodetect where SOTTR is installed and ask you to provide the location if they can't find it.

 The Blender addon can be installed as follows.
-Note that it requires Blender **3.6.5**.
+Note that it requires Blender **3.6.5** or above (including 4.0).

 - Click Edit → Preferences</span> in the menu.
 - Select the "Add-ons" tab.